zenobiajazmin/my-project1-repo/README.md

 6. **Presentation**:
    - Prepare a formal presentation covering the research questions, data exploration, analysis process, visualizations, and conclusions.
-   - Ensure the presentation is clear, engaging, and professionally formatted.

 ### Summary of Analysis vs. Hypotheses